stevendelro/frontend-masters-intermediate-react/README.md

 ### Pure React

-  * Many other tutorials provide a GitHub repository to clone in which all the "magic" or modern tools that make React easier to work with, come preconfigured and ready to go.
+  * Many other tutorials provide a GitHub repository to clone in which all the "magic" or modern tools that make React easier to work with come preconfigured.
 This is not one of those tutorials.
   * Holt takes the approach of showing you how React works without any tools or dependencies.
 Once we understand certain concepts, he'll begin to introduce the tools *as solutions* to the inconveniences that we'll face when coding in vanilla React.
   * This will help remove the sense of "magic" that many people have when diving into a preconfigured course project folder, and I believe that it also provides a huge level of context and appreciation for the most common tools that many newbie React developers, like myself, may take for granted.
   * Towards the end of the Pure React section, Holt gives his opinion on how React's self-contained, component-based approach is so much more maintainable in a production environment than an Angular-based approach.